 - Labels: are your variables and axes labeled clearly and sufficiently?

-TIP: For a handy and more thorough checklist for visual accessibility, visit the Government Services Administration’s website about accessibility and visual design: https://accessibility.digital.gov/visual-design/data-visualizations/
+TIP: For a handy and more thorough checklist for visual accessibility, visit the Government Services Administration’s website about accessibility and visual design.

-TIP: https://webaim.org hosts many references and tools to understand and check accessibility.
-Their contrast checker is an especially excellent tool to help support low vision users.
+TIP: Select from many references and tools to understand and check accessibility hosted by WebAIM.
+We recommend trying the contrast checker–an especially excellent tool to help support low vision users.

 Final Tip: Put it to the Test